danmed/Pylog/README.md

 # Simple Syslog Server with Web UI (Multi-port)

 A lightweight, single-file syslog server written in Python that provides a clean, modern web interface for viewing, searching, and filtering syslog messages in real-time.
-This tool is designed for easy deployment and can listen on **multiple UDP ports simultaneously**, aggregating all logs into a single view.
+This tool is designed for easy deployment and can listen on **multiple UDP ports simultaneously**.

-*The web interface showing live log data from multiple sources.*
+All incoming logs are stored persistently in **flat files**, with a separate file for each listening port (e.g., `514.log`, `1514.log`).

 ## Features

-* **Multi-port UDP Syslog Listener:** Listens on a configurable list of UDP ports (e.g., 514, 1514) for incoming syslog messages.
+* **Multi-port UDP Syslog Listener:** Listens on a configurable list of UDP ports for incoming syslog messages.

+* **Persistent File-Based Storage:** Logs are saved to disk in `.log` files, one for each port, ensuring data survives restarts.

 * **Real-time Web UI:** A built-in web server provides a user-friendly interface to view logs as they arrive.